We've all experienced the hazards of winter: snowstorms, power outages, bad roads, and sidewalks covered in a sheet of ice.

 What is Ice Melt?

-The chemicals in ice melt mix with water and lower the water's melting point.
-This means that the water can't freeze at higher temperatures, so ice doesn't form as quickly.
+The chemicals mix with water and lower the water's melting point.
+This prevents the water from freezing at higher temperatures, keeping your driveways and sidewalks clear for longer periods of time.

 When you apply ice melt to ice or snow, it dissolves into any unfrozen water to form a brine solution.
 This brine works its way down through the ice, melting it and breaking it up.

-It also breaks the bond between the ice and the ground surface, making it easier to scrape off.
+It also breaks the bond between the ice and the ground surface, allowing for easier scrape-off.

 Is Ice Melt Bad?

-Yes, ice melt can be bad.
-It can negatively affect your hardscaping, car, the environment, and even your family and pets.
+Yes, it does have some downsides.
+It can negatively affect your hardscaping, vehicle, the environment, and even your family and pets.
 You have to be careful and responsible when using ice melt.

 For your hardscaping

 Ice alone can be bad for your patio, driveway, or sidewalk.
-When it's cold, water can run down into cracks in your hardscaping and freeze.
-It expands when it freezes, causing the cracks to get bigger, which causes your hardscaping to deteriorate.
+During cold weather, water that has run down into cracks in your hardscaping freezes.
+Since water expands when it freezes, the cracks will expand as well, leading to a deterioration of your sidewalk or patio.

 But we don’t want to scare you!
 Ice melt won’t wreck your sidewalk in one winter, and it can be used safely.
 If you are interested, here's some info on how to maintain your hardscapes so that they last longer.